nasa/cumulus/README.md

 `s3://${CACHE_BUCKET}/travis-ci-integration-tests/${DEPLOYMENT}.lock`.
 The lock
 file will contain a link to the Travis CI job that created the lock file.
-If your tests seem to be hung waiting for that lock file, check to see if the job that created the lock file is still runnging or has crashed.
+If your tests seem to be hung waiting for that lock file, check to see if the job that created the lock file is still running or has crashed.
 If it has crashed then the lock file should be deleted.
 You should also figure out why the lock file was not cleaned up and fix that for next time.

 ### Code Coverage

 Code coverage is checked using [nyc](https://github.com/istanbuljs/nyc).
 The Travis CI build tests coverage.
-A summary can be viewed in the build output.
+A summary can be viewed in the build's output.
 Detailed code coverage in html can be found by going to the Artifacts tab and navigating to `index.html` in the coverage folder.
 Clicking on `index.html` will take you to an html page showing code coverage for each individual file.